Health Care Hurdles

 Once admitted, ask who the Team Leader is and find out the name of the doctor in charge of your patient.
 It might be the next day before the doctor sees your relative.
 It might be 7am.
 Leave your questions with the Team Leader and request the doctor phone you.
 Find out if they are in an acute care bed or an alternate level of care bed.
 This will give you an idea of what lies ahead.

-Speak to your Community Care Access Worker.
+Speak to your Home Community Care Case Manager.
 If your loved one has been assessed as "nursing home ready", your worker will assist you through this process.
-All long-term care placements are arranged through Community Care Access.
-You will be asked to choose five long-term care facilities (nursing homes) in order of preference.
+All long-term care placements are arranged through Home and Community Care.
+You will be asked to choose three long-term care homes (nursing homes) in order of preference.
 When one opens up you will need to accept it (so choose wisely), but you can remain on the waiting list for your first choice.
 Unlike years past, you do not need to accept anything else - even if it is available.

-If your discharge planner tries to speak to you before the Community Care Access Worker, tell them you can't make any decisions until you've been given all your options.
-If your patient will be returning to their home after their hospital stay, your worker will help you create a care plan.
+If your discharge planner tries to speak to you before the Home and Community Care Case Manager, tell them you can't make any decisions until you've been given all your options.
+If your patient will be returning to their home after their hospital stay, your case manager will help you create a care plan.

 Can the hospital ask you to pay?
 Yes.
 If your patient has moved from an acute care bed (focused on medical attention) to an alternate level of care bed (waiting for a nursing home) the hospital can request payment at the same daily fee it would cost to live in a non private long-term care room.
-(See Elder Care 101 for rates).
+(See Elder Care 101).
 If you cannot afford to pay this amount, government subsidies are available.
 No one will be refused care.
 The hospital cannot force you to pay any more than this amount.
-If threatened with large daily hospital bills, ask your Community Care Access Worker to give you contact information for the elder advocacy group.
+If threatened with large daily hospital bills, ask your Home and Community Care Case Manager to give you contact information for the elder advocacy group.

 If you think your loved one's symptoms are different than regular Alzheimer/dementia ask for a Psycho geriatric Assessment.
 As I mentioned before, my mother's symptoms were so sudden and so bizarre that we believed there was more going on medically than met the eye.
 Fortunately, someone told me to request a Psycho geriatric Assessment.
 Although it took few months, this assessment saved the day for us.